ssenmosip/mosip-temp-documentation/FRS-Registration-Services.md

 When a registration officer or supervisor logs in a client machine for the first time, they provide their biometric details, which will be stored and mapped to the client machine locally.
 This locally stored data helps to authenticate a supervisor or registration officer to work in offline mode (when the client is not connected to the server).
 #### A. Map registration officers and supervisors to a client machine.
 Initially, a machine will have no users on boarded.
-The first user will be on boarded by an administrator or from the backend.
-Thereafter this user can onboard other users.
+The first registration officer or supervisor will be on boarded by an administrator or from the backend.
+Thereafter this registration officer or supervisor can onboard other users.
 1. This functionality allows the system to create new mapping between registration officers and supervisors to a client machine.
 1. Allows the system to receive the request for mapping a registration officer / supervisor to the client machine with selected data.
    * Fields selected on the UI include user, status, fingerprints, and irises.